Paperspace/fastai-docker-deprecated/Instructions.md

 ## Managing Data
 Fast.ai data files (dogscats) can be found in the 'datasets' folder.
 Files in this directory are hosted by Paperspace and are read-only.
 See [Public Datasets](https://support.paperspace.com/hc/en-us/articles/360003092514-Public-Datasets) for more info.

-The 'storage' folder is your [Persistent Storage](https://support.paperspace.com/hc/en-us/articles/360001468133-Persistent-Storage).
+The `storage` folder is your [Persistent Storage](https://support.paperspace.com/hc/en-us/articles/360001468133-Persistent-Storage).
 Files placed here are available across runs of Paperspace Jobs, Notebooks, and Linux machines.
 Empty by default, this repository is meant to store training datasets.

 The rest of the files in the notebooks directories will be available as Artifacts when your notebook is stopped.